obsproject/obs-websocket/docs/generated/protocol.md

 Gets the current program scene.

-Note: This request is slated to have the `currentProgram`-prefixed fields removed from in an upcoming RPC version.
+Note 1: This request is slated to have the `currentProgram`-prefixed fields removed from in an upcoming RPC version.

+Note 2: Canvases do not have any concept of a program or preview scene, so this request does not support canvases.

 - Complexity Rating: `1/5`
 - Latest Supported RPC Version: `1`